Ignacy Oziewicz: Early life and military career

-Oziewicz was born on 7 May 1887 in the village of Linkmenys, near Święciany, Russian Empire (current Lithuania).
-After graduation from a Wilno high school (1907), he voluntarily joined the Imperial Russian Army.
-In 1911, he graduated from a Military School in Vilna, and during World War I was an officer of the 103rd Infantry Regiment, part of 26th Infantry Division.
-Between April and October 1917, he served in 193 I.D., leaving the Russian army after the October Revolution.
+Oziewicz was born on 7 May 1887 in the village of Linkmenys, near Švenčionys, Russian Empire (Lithuania).
+After graduation from a Vilnius high school (1907), he volunteered for the Imperial Russian Army.
+In 1911, he graduated from the Vilnius Military School, and during World War I was an officer of the 103rd Infantry Regiment, part of 26th Infantry Division.
+Between April and October 1917, he served in 193rd Infantry Division, leaving the Russian army after the October Revolution.
 Between October 1917 and late 1918, Oziewicz managed real estate in Podolia.

 In February 1919, Oziewicz joined the Polish Army.
 In October of that year, he was named commandant of 41st Infantry Regiment, and on 20 August 1920, he became commandant of 17th Infantry Regiment.
 In October 1925, he was named commandant of 76th Lida Infantry Regiment, stationed at Grodno.
 On 16 March 1927, President Ignacy Mościcki, upon a request of Minister of Military Affairs Józef Piłsudski, promoted him to Colonel.
 In 1935, Oziewicz was transferred to 16th Pomeranian Infantry Division, stationed in Grudziądz, where he commanded infantry.
 On 25 October 1938 he was appointed commandant of 29th Grodno Infantry Division.